OfficeDev/office-js-helpers/README.md

 You need to meet the following requirements before you are able to successfully to use the Authenticator inside of Office Add-ins.

 1. You need to use `https`.
 This is important as we are using OAuth Implicit Flow and it is critical to secure the communication over the wire.
-2. Add the location of the provider in your `AppDomains`, example:
+2. Add the location of the provider in the [AppDomains](https://docs.microsoft.com/office/dev/add-ins/reference/manifest/appdomains) section of your add-in's manifest, as shown in the following example:

 ```xml
     <AppDomain>https://login.windows.net</AppDomain>
     <AppDomain>https://login.microsoftonline.com</AppDomain>
 ```

-#### Setup
+#### Setup the authenticator
-Inside of your `Office.initialize` function add the following check:
+Inside of your [Office.initialize](https://docs.microsoft.com/office/dev/add-ins/develop/understanding-the-javascript-api-for-office#initialize-with-officeinitialize) function add the following check:

 ```javascript
 if (OfficeHelpers.Authenticator.isAuthDialog()) return;